gstlearn/gstlearn/README.md

 Please, look at *tests* C++ code in order to learn how to use the gstlearn C++ library.

 ## Required tools installation
-Please note that HDF5 support is optional
+Please note that HDF5 and Doxygen installation is optional.

 ### Linux (Ubuntu):